DefangLabs/samples/samples/csharp-dotnet/README.md

 Short Description: A task manager using ASP.NET Core for the backend and JavaScript for the frontend, containerized with Docker.

-Tags: Aspnetcore, JavaScript, C#
+Tags: ASP.NET Core, JavaScript, C#

-Languages: C#, javascript
+Languages: C#, JavaScript